 The Company has financed its operations to date through the issuance of common shares, debentures and, government loan and grant programs, a \$1,000,000 revolving credit facility, and most recently a BDC loan, with an initial \$2,000,000 drawdown.
 The Company continues to seek capital through various means including the issuance of securities.
-Additionally, reduction in expenses, increases in gross margin, and increases in revenue are key aspects that will contribute to meet the company's liquidity needs.
+Additionally, reduction in expenses, increases in gross margin, and increases in revenue are key aspects that will contribute to meet the Company's liquidity needs.

-As of March 31, 2020, the Company had negative working capital of \$(198,628) compared to working capital of \$1,149,355 as of December 31, 2019.
-When adjusted to remove non-cash executive compensation and the bank line, working capital becomes \$1,203,753.
-The inability to ship product in March, April, and May has a short-term impact on working capital due to delayed accounts receivables.
-The Company's working capital needs fluctuate due to multiple projects that place variable demands on resources and timing of expenditures.
+As of June 30, 2020, the Company had working capital of \$1,288,787 compared to working capital of \$1,149,355 as of December 31, 2019.
 The Company anticipates receiving cash proceeds from future revenue, the exercise of options and warrants, and private placements; however, the Company cannot predict the timing or amount of additional options and warrants that may be exercised, if any.